 Plant-based decadence on-the-go.

 Late night studying or dashing between classes can leave students hungry for a satisfying snack.
 Enjoy Life Foods has come to the rescue so busy students can stick to the books with the new and improved Protein Bites.
 Each serving packs 6 grams of sunflower protein and is Top 8-allergen free and free of gluten, sesame, lupine and sulfites.
 The slightly chewy bites are wrapped in rich chocolate.
 Stock up and toss the convenient stay-fresh resealable bag into backpacks for busy days on campus.
 Visit Enjoy Life Foods.

 13. Arm’s Reach

 Keep your essentials close.

 It can be hard to stay organized in a cramped dorm.
 Bed, Bath & Beyond’s Bedside Storage Caddy can serve as a smart solution to help keep important items such as smartphones, inhalers, tissues and glasses in a consistent location.
 The caddy is easily attached by inserting a flap under the mattress.
 Never fumble around in the dark again for which pile contains your meds.
-Visit Bed, Bath & Beyond to order yours.
+Visit Amazon to order yours.